 Most people need 8-12 main categories:

-- Housing (rent, mortgage, utilities)
+- Housing (rent, mortgage, utilities, internet)

-- Transportation (gas, public transit, car maintenance)
+- Transportation (gas, public transit, maintenance)

 - Healthcare (medical, dental, pharmacy)

-- Entertainment (movies, streaming, hobbies)
+- Entertainment (streaming, movies, hobbies)

-- Shopping (clothing, electronics, general retail)
+- Shopping (clothing, electronics, household)

-- Personal Care (haircuts, cosmetics)
+- Personal Care (haircuts, cosmetics, gym)

 - Savings & Investments